JacobEriksson/doghouse-llm-lab/Section1/README.md

 1. Build & run the doghouse application - Did it work?
 If not, why?
 Check log output in Docker if necessary.
     - App will be running on: http://localhost:5000
 2. Test the chatbot to see if it works.
+3. Log in to your Datadog Sandbox Environment
-3. Leverage Datadog OpenAPI Integration to connect to your project and organisation.
+4. Leverage Datadog OpenAPI Integration to connect to your project and organisation.
-4. Run a few prompts and see the results in your Datadog Sandbox.
+5. Run a few prompts and see the results in your Datadog Sandbox.
 Do you see any usage?
-4. Conclusion discussion with the wider team
+6. Conclusion discussion with the wider team

 ![Let's go teamwork](https://teamhood.com/wp-content/uploads/2022/09/teamwork-anchor-meme.jpg)